Charles Keightley: Second World War

-Keightley… concealed the presence of White Russians from his superiors, who had issued repeated orders stipulating that only Soviet nationals should be handed over, and even then only if they did not resist.
-Through a succession of underhanded moves, Keightley secretly delivered up the leading Cossack commanders to the Soviets, while force of unparalleled brutality was employed to hand over thousands of Cossack men, women, and children to a ghastly fate.

-In mid-1945, Keightley was appointed Knight Commander of the Order of the British Empire and nominated to lead a proposed "Commonwealth Corps" during Operation Coronet, the second stage of Operation Downfall the plan for the invasion of Japan.
-The corps was to have been made up of infantry divisions from the Australian, British and Canadian armies.
-The Australian government objected to the appointment of an officer with no experience fighting the Japanese and the war ended before the details of the corps were finalised.
+In mid-1945, Keightley was appointed Knight Commander of the Order of the British Empire.
+His knighthood was bestowed during planning for an invasion of the Japanese home islands; the British Army nominated Keighley to lead a proposed Commonwealth Corps, comprised initially of infantry divisions from the Australian, British and Canadian armies.
+However, the Australian government believed that the corps should be led by an officer with experience fighting the Japanese and instead proposed Lieutenant-General Sir Leslie Morshead for the command.
+The corps was to have landed near Tokyo, in early 1946.
+However, the war ended before the details of the corps were finalised.